 Want to make your own?
 Buy a piece of fun-print paper or have your child draw a picture of your pet, and then laminate it.

 Cleaning Fix: Blanket or Sheet

 Drool, fur, hair balls and muddy paw prints can wreak havoc on your favorite upholstered furniture.
 Place designated pet blankets or sheets over those items, says Faber Nelson.
-They’re much easier to throw in the wash to clean than actually cleaning the couch, chair or ottoman itself.
-Then, when you have guests coming over, just remove the blankets so your furniture looks spick and span.
+It’s much easier to throw them in the wash than to clean the couch, chair or ottoman itself.
+Then, when you have guests coming over, just remove the blankets so your furniture looks tidy.
 And remember: Regularly grooming your pet will help diminish the problem of too much hair.

 Open Bags of Pet Food